 Another awards tie based on the scores for 2019 and oh my, was this the most competitive category of them all with the likes of 64 Audio’s tia Trio, Sony’s IER-Z1R, and Jomo Audio’s Trinity all pushing hard for the top spot.

-In the end the Solaris and Khan won the awards because of a number of technical and tuning preferences attributes.
+In the end, Solaris and Khan won the awards because of a number of technical and tuning preferences attributes.

 The Khan’s faithful electrostatic sound is just fantastic with the right setup and well worth a listen if you get a chance.

-Gosh this was an easy award for 2019 which makes a change from some of the nip and tuck of previous years.
+Gosh, this was an easy award for 2019 which makes a change from some of the nips and tucks of previous years.